 21 The Perfect State (al-madīnah al-fādilah), ed.
 Nadir, 125.
 Walzer's translation, 245, reads: "this man is the man on whom the Active Intellect has descended."
-The original Arabic reads: "huwā al-insān alladhī halla fihi al- 'aql al-fa''āl."
+The original Arabic reads: "huwā al-insān alladhī halla fihi al-'aql al-fa ''āl."

 The Perfect State, 125-126.
-Cf. The Political Regime (al-Sīvāsa al-madanīyya), 78-80.
+Cf. The Political Regime (al-Sīyāsa al-madanīyya), 78-80.

 That man is indeed such a human being over whom nobody can rule.
-He truly has reached the state of perfection so much so that he has become [both] the intellect and intellection in actu [' aql^{an} wa ma ' $q\bar{u}l^{an}$ bi-lfi 'l].
+He truly has reached the state of perfection so much so that he has become [both] the intellect and intellection in actu ['aql'^{an} wa ma 'qūl'^{an} bi-lfi'].
 His faculty of imagination has reached its ultimate perfection in its nature, in the way we have already discussed.
-And since this faculty of his had been prepared by its innate nature to receive the particulars, either in the state of wakefulness or during the sleep, from the Active Intellect, [it does so] either as they are or by representing them [$yuh\bar{a}kk\bar{a}h\bar{a}$], and the intelligibles are [received] by representing them.23 what al-Fārābī's expresses in this text, all the same individual.
+And since this faculty of his had been prepared by its innate nature to receive the particulars, either in the state of wakefulness or during the sleep, from the Active Intellect, [it does so] either as they are or by representing them [yuḥākkīhā], and the intelligibles are [received] by representing them.23

+Given the above, therefore, I believe the philosopher, the prophet, and the ruler (king/Imam) are, in what al-Fārābī's expresses in this text, all the same individual.
 Having said that, I could not figure out his final position on the role the faculty of imagination plays in the occurrence of prophetic visions.
 In some discussions24 he emphasizes that in prophetic visions, the faculty of imagination plays the central role.
 It is this faculty wherein prophets receive the emanation from the Active Intellect either in their sleeps or, more often, while awake.
 Intelligibles of two sorts, theoretical and practical wisdom, overflow from the Active Intellect into the imaginative faculty of the prophet wherein their shapeless forms are translated into sensible images by the prophet's faculty of imagination.
 In this context, al-Fārābī does not explicitly discuss what distinguishes a prophetic revelation from a non-prophetic veracious dream.
 He only mentions in passing that prophetic visions occur when the faculty of imagination reaches its highest degree of perfection and that its power enables prophets to "see" heavenly beings, God's angels, and the future events not only in dreams but also during his wakefulness.25